 Twinkling lights and all the warm wine, Christmas in London is pretty in sparkling decor with plenty of good food and a winter vibe to match.
-Here are all of the very best Christmas things to do in London!
+So whether you’re looking to go ice skating, wander around a Christmas market, or simply want to admire the festive lights, here are all of the very best Christmas things to do in London!

 Of all the Christmas things to do in London, wandering along the Thames and looking up at the Tate Modern building above must be my favourite.
 Below the towering building, you’ll find one of the sweetest Christmas Markets the capital city has to offer.
 Wander through the market to purchase Christmas keepsakes, quirky gifts, or simply to enjoy some festive treats!